This page may contain affiliate links. Learn More.

 Herb mixes can be made from your dried herbs.
 Italian seasoning mix can be made with rosemary, oregano, thyme, parsley, and sage.
 Experiment with the ratios you like.
 I tend to go heaviest on oregano and then thyme and less of the others.
 Personally, I usually leave out the rosemary.
 It’s all about what you like.

-Flavored oils and vinegars are super cinchy to make.
-To make herb flavored vinegar, pour vinegar into a mason jar and add a handful of the herbs you prefer.
+Flavored oils and kinds of vinegar are super cinchy to make.
+To make herb-flavored vinegar, pour vinegar into a mason jar and add a handful of the herbs you prefer.
 Let steep for 2 weeks and strain herbs out.
 Pour into a pretty jar and make a nice tag.
+Who wouldn’t want unique garden gifts like these?

 Make sure to keep the oil in the refrigerator and tell the person you’re giving it to do so as well to avoid any bacteria growing in your oil.
 Note that olive oil taste and color is affected by refrigeration as well.

 Pesto sauce makes a wonderful gift from the garden.
 You can freeze it or refrigerate it and give it within a day or two of making it.
 Pesto is healthy, fresh and delicious and makes wonderful unique garden gifts.

 Simple syrup is a delicious treat to sweeten teas and other drinks.
 You can use a ratio of ½ water and ½ sugar.
 Bring the mixture almost to a boil, stirring constantly until sugar is completely dissolved.
 Remove from heat and steep a handful of mint, lemon balm, or another herb for about 5 minutes.
 Strain herbs out of syrup and refrigerate until ready to use.

 Dried mints and other herbs can be used to make beautiful gifts from the garden.